 But that's old news now.
-A watch that only tells time?
+A watch that ONLY tells time?
 Puh-leaaaase.
-We have our phones for that.
 Today, the business watch looks more like this - sleek, awesome and, of course, designed by Apple.
-Though to be fair, Apple hardly invented the market for the smartwatch.
-History tells us that when the Apple Watch hits stores April 10, it will almost inevitably become the market.
-Until that time, other companies like Samsung have staked the greatest claim selling their smartwatches.

 While smartwatches are undoubtedly sitting in various offices across the country right now, the Apple Watch promises to change the game by making these devices a big part of corporate BYOD culture.
 After all, the Apple product is designed with the kind of easy messaging, calling and mail features that will likely make it the go-to companion for everybody who has a wrist.
-In fact, there will come a time when this move...
+In fact, this move...

-...will no longer mean "I'm bored hurry this up" but will instead mean "Oh yeah that's a fascinating idea, let me loop Fitzwilliam in on this."
+...no longer means "I'm bored hurry this up" but instead means "Oh yeah that's a fascinating idea, let me loop Gene in on this."

 The smartwatch isn’t the only new BYOD tech that's in offices these days.
 There are also phablets, which we think are phreaking awesome.
 If you can't decide between a smartphone and a tablet, the phablet is the perfect BYOD mechanism for you.
-The popular phablets, with names like Galaxy Note 4 and Nexus 6, promise the functional marvels of a tablet with the compact construction of a phone.
+The popular phablets, with names like LG Stylo and ZenFone 3, promise the functional marvels of a tablet with the compact construction of a phone.
 It's the kind of thing where if you have one you can walk into an office meeting like, Bam!, because you really do have the power.